 Number ST-0.8

 Name Long loss of communications

 Process/Area Streaming Infrastructure

 Brief description The communications between the client and provider fails then recovers

 Preconditions UC ST-0.3 has run successfully

 Туре Gaining and maintaining alignment

 Description and workflow The client is consuming the stream with some delay.
 On loss of comms the client and the provider kill the pipeline.
 The log continues to progress on the provider side.
 The client/comms is down for longer than the tombstone retention.
 The client attempts to reconnect with the token of the record that it previously successfully processed.
-The provider recognizes that this is outside tombstone retention and streams from the oldest record etc. The client could take action to revert to the oldest record by not providing the token, however, it will certainly take longer to align than relying on the client knowledge regarding whether alignment is required or not.
-See sequence diagram "Streaming", "Loss", "Connect" (with specific token but forced to offset = 0) and "Streaming" phases (Figure 11 and Figure 12).
+The provider recognizes that this is outside tombstone retention and streams from the oldest record etc. The client could take action to revert to the oldest record by not providing the token, however, it will certainly take longer to align on average than relying on the provider knowledge regarding whether alignment is required or not.
+See sequence diagram "Streaming", "Loss", "Connect" (with specific token but forced to offset = 0) and "Streaming" phases (Figure 29 and Figure 30).

 Number ST-0.9

 Name Client requires realignment

 Process/Area Streaming Infrastructure

 Brief description For some reason, the provider determines that the client needs to be aligned/realigned or the client chooses to realign

 Preconditions UC ST-0.3 has run successfully

 Туре Gaining and maintaining alignment

 Description and workflow The client reconnects with the previous token.
 Or connection both the client and provider stream processes are started, and the necessary connection is made between client and provider.
 As a result, the pipeline is started.
 The provider recognizes the token is outside tombstone retention and restarts the stream from the oldest record.
 The provider informs the client, via the stream, that it is back at oldest record (offset zero) The client consumes the stream to regain alignment.
 If the provider is logging records at a significantly higher rate than the client can handle, the client will stay beyond the tombstone retention and will get forced to realign.
-The client is expected to use some form of "garbage collection" mechanism to ensure that instances that are stored by the client but that are no longer present in the provider stream are eliminated.
-Assuming that the reason for the stream restart have gone, then the client will regain alignment (eventual consistency) and will return to the state achieved in UC ST-0.3 See sequence diagram "Connect" (with specific token but forced to offset = 0) and "Streaming" phases (Figure 11 and Figure 12).
+The client may utilize some efficient realignment strategies (see ST-2.2) The client is expected to use some form of "garbage collection" mechanism (such as "mark and sweep") to ensure that instances that are stored by the client but that are no longer present in the provider stream are eliminated.
+Assuming that the reason for the stream restart have gone, then the client will regain alignment (eventual consistency) and will return to the state achieved in UC ST-0.3 See sequence diagram "Connect" (with specific token but forced to offset = 0) and "Streaming" phases (Figure 29 and Figure 30).